kerathy/exadata-part1/README.md

 ### I am not bound to any companies.
 Any job opportunities are welcome.

 I don't work on C2C now.
 Get what you deserve.
 That will slow down my career.
 I am not responsible for others' lives.
 I don't help to cover the university admission committee's mistakes.
 Preventing competency and equality slows down the development of society.
 Hard work pays off.
+HR hires employees for the sake of the company's profit—how much you pay, how much effort we put in.

+I am not responsible for others' ICC contracts, no matter who you are, including but not limited to classmates, friends, professors, and so on.
+I won't choose someone who has had penalty arguments with the ICC and hasn't negotiated well as my future boyfriend.
+Therefore, it is none of my business.
+Lawsuits can be filed for that. none of my business.

 We have books and the internet.
 You can learn anything alone.